elaforge/karya/doc/derivation.md

 ### tempo track

-Tempo tracks are just titled `tempo`.
+Tempo tracks are titled `tempo`, followed by an optional word.
 The track is just a normal control track, but the generated signal will be composed with the warp signal in scope.
 Normally a single tempo track will have scope over all the tracks in a module, but it's also possible to have multiple tempo tracks.

+The optional word can be `abs` or `hybrid`.  `abs` is implemented by 'Derive.Tempo.with_absolute', and `hybrid` is implemented by 'Derive.Tempo.with_hybrid'.

 ### Slicing and inversion